Tweety-FER/in2ngPlayground/tutorial/angular/expressions.md

   Expression that evaluates as false: Result after colon
 ```

-For more thorough information about expressions, you can visit official [`Angular documentation`](https://docs.angularjs.org/guide/expression).
-If you feel you have a good enough understanding of Angular expressions, you can continue to the next stop of your Angular journey - [`controllers`](https://github.com/Tweety-FER/in2ngPlayground/blob/master/tutorial/angular/controllers.md).
+For more thorough information about expressions, you can visit official [Angular documentation](https://docs.angularjs.org/guide/expression).
+If you feel you have a good enough understanding of Angular expressions, you can continue to the next stop of your Angular journey - [controllers](https://github.com/Tweety-FER/in2ngPlayground/blob/master/tutorial/angular/controllers.md).